 Here’s the spiel

-Jane Wenham-Jones is an author, journalist, presenter, interviewer and speaker who lives in Broadstairs, Kent, a town that appears in three of her novels.
+Jane Wenham-Jones was an author, journalist, presenter, interviewer and speaker who lived in Broadstairs, Kent, a town that appears in three of her novels.

-As a journalist, she has written for the Guardian, The Bookseller, Booktime, Sunday Express, Daily Express, The Sun, The Times, Sunday Times and numerous women’s magazines.
+As a journalist, she wrote for the Guardian, The Bookseller, Booktime, Sunday Express, Daily Express, The Sun, The Times, Sunday Times and numerous women’s magazines.

-She is a regular contributor to Woman’s Weekly and has a monthly advice page in Writing Magazine.
+She was a regular contributor to Woman’s Weekly and has a monthly advice page in Writing Magazine.

-A member of Equity, Jane also broadcasts on radio, works the after-dinner circuit, talks to writers groups and conferences, and has worked as a celebrity speaker for P& O.
+A member of Equity, Jane also broadcast on radio, worked the after-dinner circuit, talked to writers groups and conferences, and worked as a celebrity speaker for P& O.

-She has hosted the Romance Novelists’ Association’s annual awards – for the best in Romantic Fiction – since 2011 and presented many events at literary festivals in the UK and abroad – interviewing others on stage being a particular passion.
+She hosted the Romance Novelists’ Association’s annual awards – for the best in Romantic Fiction – for many years and presented many events at literary festivals in the UK and abroad – interviewing others on stage being a particular passion.
 See Presenting for the full low-down on stars conversed with, little-watched TV channels appeared on and ambitions thwarted…

 … A few words from Jane